what are we willing to do to see that happen?

 - Crossroads desires to be a church that in some way meets every day.
 Jesus told His followers that where “two or three [were] gathered,” He would be with them.
 Whether in a school, a home, or a restaurant, doing life together in multiple settings builds healthy community.

 - Crossroads desires to live and reveal the Kingdom of God in every facet of our lives.
 We live the kingdom of God by following the ways of Jesus, by being His disciples.
 We reveal the kingdom of God as God uses our lives to prompt people to open up to God.
 It’s a natural, healthy, and fulfilling way to live.

-our mission: the heartbeat of God for his disciples
+heartbeat of God for his disciples

 Jesus chose and called specific people to follow Him; He in turn commanded them to go and connect with others in the same way.
 Matthew, one of Jesus’ followers, recorded some of Jesus’ final words to His disciples, “Jesus came and told His disciples, I have been given complete authority in heaven and on earth.
 Therefore, go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
 Teach these new disciples to obey all the commands I have given you.
 And be sure of this: I am with you always, even to the end of the age.’”
 Matthew 28:18-20